-Temple University’s Klein College of Media and Communication has a rich and complex history, and its evolution mirrors that of the communications field.
+Temple University’s Lew Klein College of Media and Communication has a rich and complex history, and its evolution mirrors that of the communications field.
 Since its inception in 1927, Klein has continuously updated itself to reflect the needs of the media industry by offering a nuanced combination of theoretical learning and practical opportunities.
-In this way, Klein provides leading academics, research and support while preparing students to succeed in an ever-changing industry.
+In this way, Klein provides leading academics, research and support while preparing students to succeed.

 1967: The Master of Fine Arts in Theater program was created.